jozzy/latin/latin-ui/README.md

-# Baseline for Masaic theme  Canvas and Tiles
+# Concept for Masaic Latin

 ---